devprime/devprime-azure-container-apps/README.md

 Enter the 'order' folder and run the DevPrime CLI export command to create a deployment file.
 Repeat the same procedure on the 'payment' folder.
 We will copy some parameters.
 `dp export kubernetes`

-Agora retorne a pasta raiz e abra os arquivos para observar os parâmetros que serão enviados durante do deployment do Azure Container Apps.
-Visualize a chave 'env:' nos arquivos abaixo.
+Now return to the root folder and open the files to observe the parameters that will be sent during deployment of Azure Container Apps.
+View the 'env:' key in the files below.
 `code order\.devprime\kubernetes\deployment.yml`
 `code payment\.devprime\kubernetes\deployment.yml`

 **[Environment variables**
 Ao executar os microsserviços Order e Payment na instância do Azure Container Apps é necessário configurar as variáveis de ambiente.
 Esse procedimento é muito parecido com o utilizado no Docker e Kubernetes e você poderá ter uma visualização na imagem abaixo.

 ![Environment variables](/public-images/azure-aca-03.png)

 **Definindo as variáveis de ambiente**